teroyks/timetracking/README.md

 - Create the configuration file `timetracking.conf` (sample file is included)
 - Create the `projects.json` file (sample file is included)

+### Command autocompletion

+For the Fish shell, copy or link the `completion.fish` file into the Fish completions directory as `timetracking.py.fish`.

 ## Usage

 For options see `timetracking.py` or the included man page.

 At the moment the script needs to be run from the directory where it (or rather the data files) are located.

-### Command autocompletion

-For the Fish shell, copy or link the `completion.fish` file into the Fish completions directory.